Fully device-independent quantum key distribution using synchronous correlations

 So a symmetric synchronous nonsignaling correlation, which includes any synchronous quantum correlation, is classical if and only if these four inequalities are satisfied.

 Quantum correlations can violate the Bell inequalities (\ref{eqn:Bell-inequalities}).
 Yet, we can show there are maximal quantum violations akin to Tsirl'son bounds on Bell's inequality \cite{tsirelson1980quantum}.
-Formally the statement of these bounds are as follows \cite[Theorem 15]{rodrigues2017nonlocal}.
+Note that we have stated this as in \cite[Theorem 15]{rodrigues2017nonlocal}, however the core of proof of this is already present our equation (\ref{eqn:trace-Delta-squared-bound}) above: $\frac{1}{d}\tr(\Delta^2) = 1 + 8J_3$ is nonnegative.

 \begin{theorem} Every synchronous quantum correlation satisfies $J_0, J_1, J_2, J_3 \geq -\frac{1}{8}$.
 However no individual correlation can violate more than one of the inequalities $J_0, J_1, J_2, J_3 \geq 0$. \end{theorem}